Does My Website Need an Accessibility Statement?

 While the latest version of WCAG doesn’t require websites to publish an Accessibility Statement, some non-discrimination laws mandate such statements.
 For example, the European Union’s Web Accessibility Directive requires public bodies in the EU to publish Accessibility Statements that follow an established format.

-If one of your goals is compliance with a certain digital accessibility law (such as the Americans with Disabilities Act), it’s best to publish an Accessibility Statement — even if it isn’t legally required.
+If one of your goals is compliance with a certain digital accessibility law (such as the Americans with Disabilities Act (ADA), it’s best to publish an Accessibility Statement — even if it isn’t legally required.

 A well-written statement can help you show that you value users and are taking the right steps to improve your website’s accessibility.
 Learn more about accessibility compliance by reading our Guide to ADA Compliance for Websites.